A study has shown that the use of binaural beats during surgery correlates with lower anxiety and reduced systolic blood pressure.

 The research was carried out on senior patients undergoing cataract surgery.

-141 participants were randomly allocated into three groups; binaural beats, musical intervention and control.
-One group listened to binaural beats combined with music and nature sounds, the second group listened only to the music with the natural noises, and the third group didn’t listen to anything at all.
+Group 1 listened to the binaural beats combined with music and nature sounds.
+Group 2 listened to just music with the natural ambience.
+And group 3 didn’t listen to anything at all.

-The STAI showed that compared with the control group, there was a significant decrease in anxiety level and in systolic blood pressure in the binaural beats group.
-There was also reduction in the same symptoms for the musical intervention group.
+The STAI showed that compared with the control group, there was a significant decrease in anxiety level and in systolic blood pressure in the binaural beats group (3).

 Our study shows significant emotional and physiological benefits from adding binaural beats to music therapy for cataract surgery patients.
 This provides a simple, inexpensive way to improve patients' health outcomes and satisfaction with their care.